SidG2k1/Financial-Planning/README.md

 A financial simulator for personal finance planning.

-Heavily inspired by the principles on Ben Felix.
+Heavily inspired by the principles of Ben Felix.